Trusted WordPress tutorials, when you need them most.

 How New Features Make Their Way into WordPress

-As an open-source software, the development of WordPress is driven by its users and volunteer developers that make up the core team.
-Anyone can make suggestions for new features and improvements they think would be good for all WordPress websites.
+As open-source software, WordPress’s development is driven by its users and volunteer developers, who make up the core team.
+Anyone can suggest new features and improvements they think would benefit all WordPress websites.

-If there is a feature that enough users want, and there are developers interested in working on that feature, then it eventually becomes part of the software.
+If enough users want a feature, and developers are interested in working on it, it eventually becomes part of the software.

 This has been the winning formula that has led to WordPress now powering over 43% of all websites.